Oneirocom/Magick/notes/refactor-notes.md

     interface: ThothInterface,
     menuBar: Record<string, MenuBar>
     // or maybe this, which would load in all the above itself ands expose a single component.
-    // Perhaps our client library (or client-core) gives a provider that lets people load these things into thoth from their individual app.
+    // Perhaps our client library (or client-core) gives a provider that lets people load these things into magick from their individual app.
     appRoot: MyAppThothRootComponent
   }
   server: {